 Workin' Together is Ike & Tina’s most successful studio album, which reached gold status in America.
 It features also the most successful single of the duo with Proud Mary, a rock styled cover version, originally released from the band Creedence Clearwater Revival.
 The song „Funkier Than A Mosquita's Tweeter“ was written by Tina’s sister Alline and was later covered by Nina Simone.
 Some of the songs were credited to Eki Renrut, which is Ike Turner’s name in backwards.
 For promotion, Liberty released a vinyl promo single, featuring two different Radio Spots.
-The album was reissued on the double CD Workin’ Together / Let Me Touch Your Mind in 2011.
+The album was reissued several times on CD, among others in 2011 on the double CD Workin’ Together / Let Me Touch Your Mind and in 2018 as a mini LP replica with a cardoard sleeve in Japan.

 Producer: Ike Turner